 After European settlers arrived, many wetlands were drained, prairies were plowed and running wildfires were suppressed.
 The steeper slopes grew up in oak woods, though for many years, use of these areas for pasturing livestock kept them relatively open.
 In the past several decades, with the decline in pasturing, trees and brush have encroached on these former pastures, and at present about 30 to 40 percent of the land in the town is wooded.

 The amount of land used for cropland has also decreased significantly in recent decades.
 As the agricultural economy has changed, there are fewer farmers working larger farms, and much of the marginal farmland in the town is no longer used for cropland.
 Many fields and formerly farmed wetlands are reverting to brush and open meadows.
+This can vary with the market, e.g. if soybeans or corn prices are very high, unused cropland may be put back in production

 The large amount of undeveloped and unfarmed land supports a considerable population of wildlife, and contributes to the rural character of the town.